houzyk/thephilosophicalcode/README.md

 # The Philosophical Code

-The Philosophical Code is an open-source article series exploring the intersection of philosophy and computation.
+The Philosophical Code is an open-source article series exploring the intersection of philosophy and technology.

 Live: [thephilosophicalcode.com](https://thephilosophicalcode.com)